sureshm92/TestProject/release-info/PostDeploymentSteps_6.0.md

 ## 1. Add RTL languages
 Go to Setup - Language Settings - Add Arabic and hebrew to displayed languages.
+Go to Setup - Picklist value sets - languages - New - Add Hebrew and save- edit the api name to 'iw'.

 ## II.
 Post-Deployment steps: